One tablet contains80 mg or 160 mg of valsartan.

-Valpres improves morbidity in these patients, primarily via reduction in hospitalization for heart failure.
-Valpres also slows the progression of heart failure, improves NYHA functional class, ejection fraction and signs and symptoms of heart failure and improves quality of life versus placebo (see Pharmacology under Actions).
+Diovan improves morbidity in these patients, primarily via reduction in hospitalization for heart failure.
+Diovan also slows the progression of heart failure, improves NYHA functional class, ejection fraction and signs and symptoms of heart failure and improves quality of life versus placebo (see PHARMACOLOGY under Actions).

-Post-myocardial infarction: Valpres is indicated to improve survival following myocardial infarction in clinically stable patients with signs, symptoms or radiological evidence of left ventricular failure and/or with left ventricular systolic dysfunction (see Pharmacology under Actions).
+Post-Myocardial Infarction: Diovan is indicated to improve survival following myocardial infarction in clinically stable patients with signs, symptoms or radiological evidence of left ventricular failure and/or with left ventricular systolic dysfunction (see PHARMACOLOGY under Actions).

-Hypertension: The recommended dose of Valpres is 80 mg or 160 mg film-coated tablet once daily, irrespective of race, age, or gender.
+Dosage regimen: Adult population: Hypertension: The recommended dose of Diovan is 80 mg or 160 mg film-coated tablet once daily, irrespective of race, age, or gender.
 The antihypertensive effect is substantially present within 2 weeks and maximal effects are seen after 4 weeks.
 In patients whose blood pressure is not adequately controlled, the daily dose may be increased to 320 mg film-coated tablet, or a diuretic may be added.

-Heart failure: The recommended starting dose of Valpres is 40 mg film-coated tablet twice daily.
-Uptitration to 80 mg and 160 mg twice daily should be done to the highest dose tolerated by the patient.
+Heart failure: The recommended starting dose of Diovan is 40 mg film-coated tablet twice daily.
+Up-titration to 80 mg and 160 mg twice daily should be done to the highest dose tolerated by the patient.
 Consideration should be given to reducing the dose of concomitant diuretics.
 The maximum daily dose administered in clinical trials is 320 mg in divided doses.

 Evaluation of patients with heart failure should always include assessment of renal function.